nolanlawson/fuite/README.md

 }
 ```

+For Maps you can override `set`, and for Sets you can override `add`.
+For plain Objects, the only solution I'm aware of is to call [`Object.freeze()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) on the object and then set a breakpoint for when an error is thrown, using ["Pause on exceptions"](https://developers.google.com/web/updates/2015/05/automatically-pause-on-any-exception).

 Note that not every leaking collection is a serious memory leak: for instance, your router may keep some metadata about past routes in an ever-growing stack.
 Or your analytics library may store some timings in an array that continually grows.
 These are generally not a concern unless the objects are huge, or contain closures that reference lots of memory.

 **Why not support multiple browsers?**